Rene-Auberger/IBM-AutoAI-and-Decision-Optimization-on-Watson-Studio/Tutorial1/AutoAI_tutorial_readme.md

 - Create the experiment.
 Give name example: *Promotion_prediction*.
 Click Create.Note: *If you have a Cloud Lite account, the Object Storage service you created in the previous step will be selected automatically.Otherwise, select a service from the drop-down menu*
 - Click Create.
 - Now we need to select the data that will be used to train the model.
 Click Select from project.
 Our project has only one file.
-Click the demos.csv, then click Select asset.
+Click the historic_sales_data.csv, then click Select asset.
 - Select ___No___ for time series forecast.
 Our data is not based on time series and we don't want to predict how values will develop over a given time range.
 - Now let's select the target attribute.In the Select column to predict window Click the scroll bar.
 Click ___Increase___ field to identify it as the target attribute.\
   ![Step3](../images/Tutorial1-Step3a.png)